epochblue/nanogen/README.md

 ### Cleaning

-`gin` provides a `clean` command to remove your `site` folder if it somehow get scorrupted or you would like to generate your site from scratch:
+`nanogen` provides a `clean` command to remove your `site` folder if it somehow get scorrupted or you would like to generate your site from scratch:

-    gin clean
+    nanogen clean

 ## Misc Notes

-1. `gin` doesn't provide a `watch` mechanism found in other static site generators.
+1. `nanogen` doesn't provide a `watch` mechanism found in other static site generators.
 If you'd like this functionality, you can simply run `build` in an infinite loop in Bash.
 The following example will run a build every second:

-        $> while :; do gin build; sleep 1; done
+        $> while :; do nanogen build; sleep 1; done

-2. The items in the front-matter in the above example are the minimal required by `gin`.
-However, you can include all the custom fields you'd like to include.
+2. The items in the front-matter in the above example are the minimal required by `nanogen`.
+However, you can include any custom fields you'd like to include.
-All key/value pairs in the front-matter are passed to each template, so you can use custom front-matter fields if you'd like to.
+All key/value pairs in the front-matter are passed to each template, so you can use these custom front-matter fields in your templates if you'd like to.

 ## License

-`gin` is MIT licensed.
+`nanogen` is MIT licensed.
 Please see included `LICENSE` file for more information.

 ## Author